talmosko/thoughts/demo.md

 # We'll start by creating a basic todo list in react
 1. Clear app.tsx
 2. Delete app.css
-3. delete content of index.css
+3. delete contents of index.css

+> The fist thing we need is a model for the todo items - we'll call it the Task model

 4. add `shared/Task.ts`

 ---